Hasika11/Leetcode-practice/README.md

 Given "abcabcbb", the answer is "abc", which the length is 3.
 Given "bbbbb", the answer is "b", with the length of 1.
 Given "pwwkew", the answer is "wke", with the length of 3.
 Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

+Question3- Palindrome integer , for program Palindrome.py
+Determine whether an integer is a palindrome.
+Do this without extra space.